-CONTINUING our series of articles contributed by the vets and nurses at the Thrums Veterinary Practice.
+CONTINUING our series of articles written by the vets and nurses at the Thrums Veterinary Group.